AdamKyle/flare/resources/info/enchanting/section-1.md

 If the item already has an enchantment on it, for each additional enchantment the item has an additional ten seconds will be added to the default ten seconds.

-For example, a Rusty Bloody Broken Dagger with no enchantments will result in a ten second time out, with one enchantement the time out is 20 seconds, with two the time out is 30 seconds.
+For exmple if a Rusty Bloddy Broken Dagger has  a suffix on it, and you are attempting to replace the suffix, you will recieve a 20 second time out.
+How ever if you wanted to add a prefix it would be 10 second timeout.

+If, how ever, you are attempting to replace two enchantments on an item, it will be a 30 second timeout.

 Each additional 10 seconds is for the disenchanting or removal of previous enchantment which is done automatically for you when you succeed.